dryruby/rack-throttle/README.md

 * `Rack::Throttle::Interval`: Throttles the application by enforcing a minimum interval (by default, 1 second) between subsequent HTTP requests.
+* `Rack::Throttle::Minute`: Throttles the application by defining a maximum number of allowed HTTP requests per minute (by default, 60 requests per minute, which works out to an average of 1 request per second).
 * `Rack::Throttle::Hourly`: Throttles the application by defining a maximum number of allowed HTTP requests per hour (by default, 3,600 requests per 60 minutes, which works out to an average of 1 request per